ibm-messaging/mqperf/index.md

 Customers have been running MQ workloads in AWS for a long time, and more recently customers have been deploying MQ on OpenShift on AWS via a number of different deployment scenarios.
 The following whitepaper will assist in understanding the performance of SIQM, NHA and NHA:CRR scenarios in that environment: [MQ Performance on AWS](./NHACRRPerformanceTestAWS.pdf).

+### MQ SaaS Reserved Instance on AWS
+With the recent [announcement](https://www.ibm.com/new/announcements/ibm-mq-saas-on-aws-messaging-built-for-hybrid-and-multi-cloud-connectivity), customers are now able to quickly create fully managed IBM MQ Queue Managers on AWS.
+The following performance report will help guide users to selecting the correct tier of QM for their deployments: [MQ SaaS Performance on AWS](./MQSaaSPerformanceTestOnAWS.pdf)

 ### MQ for z/OS